yichao-chicago/homework_best_of_everything/README.md

 Also,

  - display a list of venues located in a neighborhood on the neighborhoods#show page (print names)
- - display a list of favorites on the dishes#favorites page (print venue names and usernames)
+ - display a list of favorites on the dishes#show page (print venue names and usernames)
- - display a list of favorites on the venues#favorites page (print dish names and usernames)
+ - display a list of favorites on the venues#show page (print dish names and usernames)

 ## Part 3